General Funding Sources

 • University, departmental, and program fellowships

-• Research and teaching assistantships
+• Assistantships in research and teaching

 • External financial support

-While Princeton provides all of its first-year Ph.D. students with fellowship funding to allow students to devote themselves full time to graduate study, funding for subsequent years of study varies by division.
+While Princeton provides all of its first-year Ph.D. students with fellowship funding to allow students to devote themselves full-time to graduate study, funding for subsequent years of study varies by division.
 The general funding patterns for Ph.D. candidates are described below, by division.

 Humanities and Social Sciences